eLearning @ Northside

 Laptop requirements are listed on the left side of this page if you are viewing from a computer and at the bottom if you viewing are on mobile device.

-We have recently found that if you are using Windows 10, the Edge browser (which comes with 10) has problems loading some websites.
-If you are having problems loading the email or Renweb, we suggest you load another browser.
+If you are having problems loading the email or Renweb using the Edge or Safari browsers, we suggest you load another browser.
 Google Chrome is a preferred browser but Firefox and Explorer also work.

 This email account is for students in grades 7th-12th and ALL 7th graders.

 Here is how to set up your email and Office 365.
 This can be done at home or on Orientation Night.
 (It will be easier to so set up at home so our servers won’t get bogged down.)

 2. Your user I.D. and email are the same as your (first name.last firstname.lastname@example.org), for example: John Spencer Doe’s email and I.D. is email@example.com.
 (For those who go by nicknames or middle names, try the name you are called.
 We try to use the name most people are familiar with.)